TwinkGenji/monstercraft/README.md

 # MonsterCraft

+WIP

+## Installation
+Link to fabric page goes here?? idk how this works

+## Documentation
+Links to docs

-## Setup
+## Credits

-idk how to install minecraft mods
+Glaze he is cool